 - Lie on the floor with knees bent and feet about hip distance apart, a weight in your right hand with your palm facing your body.

-- Lift your head and shoulders slightly off the floor.
+- Lift your head and shoulders slightly off the floor, with your left hand supporting your head.

 - Reach the weight towards your right foot.
 Complete your reps on this side and then lower your head to the floor, change the weight to your left hand and repeat to the left.